Rewind789/wanderer-archive/other/quotes.md

 6. "so.... $3.50 + $12.10... wait how'd I get 10??" - Donal T

-7. "I will throw you out the window" *points to wall*. *The proceeds to trip over a SANDWHICH* - Ethan T
+7. "I will throw you out the window" *points to wall*. - Ethan T
 8. "Why am I holding my IITomo book?" - Ethan T
 	1. "Because you're stupid.
 Why are you stupid?
 Because you can't make tea.
 Why can't you make tea?
 Because you don't have a microwave.
 Why don't you have a microwave?
 Because you don't have brain cells.
 Why don't you have brain cells?
 Because you have no friends.
 Why do you have no friends?
 Because you're holding your IITomo book." - Kiefer Y
 9. "You need class to eat chopsticks" - Victoria C